10 Fascinating Facts About Paper Airplanes You Didn’t Know

 The surprising history of paper airplanes traces back to ancient China, where the invention of paper itself occurred.
 The Chinese are credited with being the first to utilize paper for lightweight flying objects.
 In Japan, during the 12th century, paper folding became an art form known as origami, and this practice eventually made its way to Europe.

-Read more 10 Surprising Fun Facts About Paper You Didn't Know
+Read more 10 Surprising Fun Facts About Rugby You Need to Know

 In the modern era, the history of paper airplanes took a significant turn during World War II when the design and construction of paper gliders became popular among soldiers.
 They used them as a form of entertainment and even as a means to study aerodynamics.